gildahl/arcadeEIP/distribution/Assets/readme.txt

 * The [asset_name]\Settings folder stores *.ini files that contain individual game settings.
 The following files are currently supported:

   favorites.ini  : Where arcadeEIP stores a game's favorite status (0 or 1)
   ratings.ini    : Where arcadeEIP stores a game's star rating (0 though 5)
+  highscores.ini : Where arcadeEIP stores a game's high score information.
+This file is independent
+                   of hi2txt.
+If hi2txt is being used, any scores in this file will override those provided by hi2txt.

+                   Format of each highscore is: [score]|<initials>|<stage>
+                   Score should have no separators (digits only).
+Score is mandatory, but all pipe separated values following are optional.

+		   [Highscores]
+                   robotron.zip=123456|DGD|10
+                   galaga.zip=123456

+                   High scores may be viewed and updated by using the scorecard dialog in arcadeEIP.
+                   They may also be viewed at the bottom of marquees if using the dynamic marquee feature with show_high_scores=1 in the [Marquee] section of arcadeEIP.ini.

   volume.ini     : Game-specific volume adjustments (-100 through 100)
                    Currently, to use this feature, the user must manually create the file.
                    For example, to have Galaga play with -10 lower volume than the default and Zaxxon at +20 higher volume than the default, create a volume.ini file in a text editor and add these lines

                    [Volume]
                    galaga.zip=-10
                    zaxxon.zip=20